Have you been meaning to declutter your home? The holidays are coming and I bet stress is already creeping slowly back into your life.

 That table now has my favorite magazines, a box of tissues, and space for my purse.
-To the left of the table, there’s another medium-sized basket with our most used active gear such as helmets, a yoga mat, a camelback, a frisbee, etc. It all fits into that basket and no more.
+To the left of the table, there’s another medium-sized basket with our most used active gear such as helmets, a yoga mat, a camelback, a frisbee, etc.

-- 2. I bought a second bookshelf because we needed it.
+- I bought a second bookshelf because we needed it.
 We have many books, but I also got rid of many books, too.
 Now all of our reading books fit on one bookshelf and the smaller bookshelf is our “music shelf” where our songbooks, board games, etc. are.

 No more stacks of unread magazines sitting on the coffee table.
 The room is starting to look nice! and eventually, I hope to paint the walls, but that’ll be a future project.

-I can almost guarantee that you’ll feel better after decluttering your home.
+I can guarantee that you’ll feel better after decluttering your home.
 I used to take my Sundays and use them for cleaning days.

+Sit down with your spouse or children if they’re old enough and talk about decluttering.
 Notice which toys your kids play with the most and remove the others.
 If they don’t notice after a couple weeks, donate them.

 - NOTE: For any pharmaceutical drug or chemical medication, be sure to properly dispose of it.
 Look up what the right way is, local to your area.